 Fortunately, there are a few methods to get insight on some of these keywords:

 - Check out the Search Query section in Google Analytics>Acquisition>Search console>Queries

-- Go to Google’s search console and check out the performance report, if you scroll down you get a queries list
+- Go to Google’s Search console and check out the performance report, it contains a query list

 Using the same keyword for multiple web pages.
 This damages your SEO as you basically compete for rank positions and traffic with yourself.